↑

 Hot Corn Dip with one spoonful taken out

 Serve with the garnishes on top or mix them all in just before serving.
 The Hot Corn Dip is served straight from the stove to your appetizer table.
-But as it cools, it’s just as tasty.
+It’s just as tasty as it cools — though it rarely lasts long enough to find out.
 But it won’t last long anyway.
 So, make it just as I’ve shared here, or change up the toppings to your own liking.
 Just be sure to make it soon.

 Close up of Hot Corn Dip on a spoon